Artegg-yumi: Career

-She is the creator, director and producer of the film "Kohtaro in Space Wonderland" and was awarded the Young Creative Awards at the Cinema New York City in 2017, where Bo Svenson and others participated as judges.
-The same year, the film was distributed to libraries all across Japan and held a serial publication in the Kids Station corporate DVD.
+She is the creator, director and producer of the film Kohtaro in Space Wonderland and was awarded the Young Creative Awards at the Cinema New York City in 2017, where Bo Svenson and others were judges.
+In the same year, the film was distributed to libraries all across Japan and held a serial publication in the Kids Station corporate DVD.
 The film was screened at the box office for one week at the Cinema Novecento in Yokohama city of Kanagawa prefecture.

-The film "One last time" produced in 2018 received high reviews from movie critics Pieter-Jan Van Haecke and Panos Kotzathanasis.
+The film One last time, produced in 2018, received high reviews from the movie critics Pieter-Jan Van Haecke and Panos Kotzathanasis.

-Provided music and theme song to the films Eraser Wars and "MIDNIGHT" directed by the director AKIRA.
+Provided music and theme song to the films Eraser Wars and "MIDNIGHT" directed by AKIRA.

-When starring on the program "Super Idol" aired on Taiwan Television Enterprise, critiqued by the composer Wang Chi-ping as having "incredible melody, creativity and performance" and by Huang Kuo-lun as having the "uniqueness and talent like an anime character".
+When starring on the program Super Idol, shown on Taiwan Television Enterprise, critiqued by the composer Wang Chi-ping as having "incredible melody, creativity and performance" and by Huang Kuo-lun as having the "uniqueness and talent like an anime character".

-The song "Distant sky (Harukana Sora)" in which she participated in as the vocal and lyricist was published in the music magazine, Monthly Player No. 577 as an outstanding work.
+The song "Distant sky (Harukana Sora)" in which she participated as the vocalist and lyricist was published in the music magazine, Monthly Player #577 as an outstanding work.